-In addition, we granted 2,286,055 restricted stock units ("RSUs") to our employees at the time of the IPO.
+In addition, we granted 2,286,055 RSUs to our employees at the time of the IPO.
 207,116 of the RSUs are fully vested and, as a result, we recorded compensation expense at the time of the IPO equal to the value of these fully vested RSUs.
 The remaining 2,078,939 of these RSUs are unvested and will vest upon the same conditions as the unvested partnership units of Evercore LP issued in connection with the Reorganization (although on a different vesting schedule).
-Generally, 10% of the units were fully vested at the time of grant and, upon each subsequent vesting, an additional 45% of the units will vest.
+Generally, 10% of the units were fully vested at the time of grant and, upon each subsequent vesting, an additional 45% of the units will vest

-We account for the unvested Evercore LP partnership units and unvested RSUs as compensation paid to employees in accordance with Statement of Financial Accounting Standard ("SFAS") No. 123R, "Share Based Payments". ("SFAS 123R"), which we adopted effective January 1, 2006.
+We account for the unvested Evercore LP partnership units and unvested RSUs as compensation paid to employees in accordance with Statement of Financial Accounting Standard ("SFAS") No. 123R, "Share Based Payments" ("SFAS 123R"), which we adopted effective January 1, 2006.
 The unvested Evercore LP partnership units and unvested RSUs vest based on the achievement of one of the performance and service vesting conditions as described above.
 In accordance with SFAS 123R, accruals of compensation costs for awards with a performance or service condition are based on the probable outcome of that service or performance condition.
 Compensation cost is accrued if it is probable that the performance condition will be achieved and is not accrued if it is not probable that the performance condition will be achieved.

 We have heretofore concluded that it is not probable that the conditions relating to a decline in the collective beneficial ownership of Messrs.
 Altman, Beutner and Aspe (and trusts benefiting their families and permitted transferees), a change of control of Evercore or a lack of continued association of Messrs.
 Altman, Beutner and Aspe with Evercore will be achieved, or that the death or disability condition during the employment period will be satisfied.
 Accordingly, we have not been accruing compensation expense relating to these unvested partnership units and unvested RSUs.
 However, the completion of this offering will probably result in Messrs.
-Altman, Beutner and Aspe, and trusts benefiting their families and permitted transferees, collectively, ceasing to beneficially own at least 90% of the aggregate Evercore LP partnership units of 4,853,164, or 50%, of the unvested partnership units and 1,039,505, or 50%, of the unvested RSUs issued in conjunction with the IPO.
+Altman, Beutner and Aspe, and trusts benefiting their families and permitted transferees, collectively, ceasing to beneficially own at least 90% of the aggregate Evercore LP partnership units owned by them on the date of the Reorganization, which will in turn result in the vesting of 4,853,164, or 50%, of the unvested partnership units and 1,039,505, or 50%, of the unvested RSUs issued in conjunction with the IPO.
 In the event that we successfully complete this offering but Messrs.
-Altman, Beutner and Aspe, and trusts benefiting their families and permitted transferees, collectively, committee nonetheless intends to accelerate the vesting of these unvested partnership units and RSUs.
+Altman, Beutner and Aspe, and trusts benefiting their families and permitted transferees, collectively, continue to beneficially own at least 90% of the aggregate Evercore LP partnership units owned by them on the date of the Reorganization, our Equity Committee nonetheless intends to accelerate the vesting of these unvested partnership units and RSUs.